The Excitement of Putting a Magazine Together

 Life stepped in, especially after I visited a professional comic book artist who had advertised for help, only to be told that ‘I had good ideas, but I couldn’t draw’.
 I became involved in my parallel passions of storytelling and the world of literature, and didn’t return to the world of magazine design and construction until I became involved with the field of education.
 School magazines, both as a part of lessons and as professional presentations to the public, gave me another opportunity to indulge in this mania of mine for the printed word accompanied by images.

-I hope that you will see this passion coming through in the pages of the Inner Circle Writers’ Magazine.
-Of course, it won’t be perfect - but, because I want it to be your magazine as much as it is mine, it will evolve, growing to meet the tastes of those who contribute to it and read it.
+The Inner Circle Writers’ Magazine is your magazine as much as it is mine.
+It has evolved over the last four years, growing to meet the tastes of those who contribute to it and read it.

-I’ve included some thumbnail images of what’s been put together so far to give you a flavour of the thing.
-It's going to be packed full of stuff: articles from established writers, fiction from favourites, background information you'll be fascinated by, games, artwork, tips and insights and much more!
-Please stay tuned for further announcements about subscribing!
-You’ll be able to sign up for a year’s issues at a discounted price of £20.00, or just by one issue at a time if you wish, at the cost of £2.00 per issue.
+I’ve included some thumbnail images of the very first issue from February 2019 to give you a flavour of how it used to be.
+The latest issue (# 58!) is packed full of stuff: articles from established writers, fiction from favourites, background information you'll be fascinated by, tips and insights and much more!
+There are fewer ads in the latest issue, due out in mid-November, and much more material of interest to writers, new and old.
+You can sign up for a year’s issues at a discounted price of £20.00, or just by one issue at a time if you wish, at the cost of £2.00 per issue.